-After the deployment completes, click All Resources from the left-hand menu and type in the name mypgserver-20170401 to search for your newly created server.
-Click the server name listed in the search result.
+Locate your server after the deployment completes.
+If needed, you can search for it.
+For example, click All Resources from the left-hand menu and type in the server name (such as the example mypgserver-20170401) to search for your newly created server.
+Click on your server name listed in the search result.
 The Overview page for your server opens and provides options for further configuration.

-Azure PostgreSQL server communicates over port 5432.
+Connections to your Azure Database for PostgreSQL server communicate over port 5432.
 If you are trying to connect from within a corporate network, outbound traffic over port 5432 may not be allowed by your network's firewall.
-If so, you will not be able to connect to your Azure SQL Database server unless your IT department opens port 5432.
+If so, you will not be able to connect to your server unless your IT department opens port 5432.

 Get the connection information

 When we created our Azure Database for PostgreSQL server, a default database named postgres gets created.
 To connect to your database server, you need to remember the full server name and admin login credentials.
 You may have noted those values earlier in the quick start article.
 In case you did not, you can easily find the server name and login information from the server Overview page in the Azure portal.

 Open your server's Overview page.
 Make a note of the Server name and Server admin login name.
 Hover your cursor over each field, and the copy icon appears to the right of the text.
 Click the copy icon as needed to copy the values.

 Connect to PostgreSQL database using psql in Cloud Shell

 There are a number of applications you can use to connect to your Azure Database for PostgreSQL server.
 Let's first use the psql command-line utility to illustrate how to connect to the server.
 You can use a web browser and the Azure Cloud Shell as described here without the need to install any additional software.
 If you have the psql utility installed locally on your own machine, you can connect from there as well.

 Launch the Azure Cloud Shell via the terminal icon on the top navigation pane.

 The Azure Cloud Shell opens in your browser, enabling you to type bash shell commands.